 \[d\varphi = \left(\frac{\partial \varphi}{\partial t} + \mathbf{f} \cdot \nabla_{\mathbf{x}} \varphi + \frac{g^2}{2}\,\Delta_{\mathbf{x}}\,\varphi\right)dt + g\,\nabla_{\mathbf{x}} \varphi \cdot d\mathbf{w}\]The \(\frac{g^2}{2}\,\Delta_{\mathbf{x}}\,\varphi\) is the Itô correction — the second-order Taylor term that survives because \((d\mathbf{w})^2 = dt\).

-One can verify the lemma against the example: setting \(\varphi(x) = \frac{1}{2}x^2\) and \(dx = dW_t\) (pure Brownian motion, no drift) gives \(d\varphi = x\,dW_t + \frac{1}{2}\,dt\), matching \(d[\frac{1}{2}W_t^2] = W_t\,dW_t + \frac{1}{2}\,dt\).
-This is the stochastic analogue of the second-order Taylor term from the heuristic derivation: the Taylor expansion of \(\mathbb{E}[p_t(\mathbf{x} - \boldsymbol{\epsilon})]\) produced the same \(\frac{g^2}{2} \cdot \text{(second derivative)}\) structure.
-Itô’s lemma makes this rigorous by tracking the quadratic variation exactly rather than through a discretize-and-hope argument.
+The lemma recovers the example: setting \(\varphi(x) = \frac{1}{2}x^2\) and \(dx = dW_t\) (pure Brownian motion, no drift) gives \(d\varphi = x\,dW_t + \frac{1}{2}\,dt\), matching \(d[\frac{1}{2}W_t^2] = W_t\,dW_t + \frac{1}{2}\,dt\).
+Itô’s lemma makes this rigorous by tracking quadratic variation exactly instead of relying on an informal discretize-and-limit argument.

 Derivation.
 Start from the second-order Taylor expansion of \(d\varphi = \varphi(\mathbf{x} + d\mathbf{x}, t + dt) - \varphi(\mathbf{x}, t)\):